 On April 27, 2015, the Company established Capnia UK Limited, a wholly owned foreign subsidiary in the United Kingdom.
-There have been no significant activities for this entity during the three months ended June 30, 2015.
+There have been no significant activities for this entity during the three and nine months ended September 30, 2015.

 The Company's first diagnostic product, CoSense®, aids in diagnosis of excessive hemolysis, a condition in which red blood cells degrade rapidly.
-When present in neonates with jaundice, hemolysis is a dangerous condition which can lead to long-term developmental disability.
+When present in neonates with jaundice, hemolysis is a dangerous condition which can lead to adverse neurological outcomes.
 CoSense has 510(k) clearance for sale in the U.S. with a specific Indication for Use related to hemolysis issued, and has received CE Mark certification for sale in the European Union ("E.U.").
-CoSense is commercially available in the U.S., with first commercial sales occurring in February 2015.
-In addition, the Company is applying its research and development efforts to additional diagnostic products based on its SensalyzeTM Technology Platform, a portfolio of proprietary methods and devices which enables CoSense and can be applied to detect a variety of analytes in exhaled breath.
+CoSense is commercially available in the U.S. In addition, the Company is applying its research and development efforts to additional diagnostic products based on its SensalyzeTM Technology Platform, a portfolio of proprietary methods and devices which enables CoSense and can be applied to detect a variety of analytes in exhaled breath and other products for the neonatology market.
 The Company has also obtained CE Mark certification in the E.U. for SerenzTM, a therapeutic product candidate for the treatment of symptoms related to allergic rhinitis ("AR").